 According to reports, the royal couple has brought the property bang up to date since moving in, with the help of modern designer Ben Pentreath.
 Ben, a friend of Prince Charles, is said to favour bold colours and up-to-the-minute accessories, so it's likely the Duke and Duchess' country home is as stylish as it is comfy.

 Ben reportedly encouraged Catherine to get out of her comfort zone with the home re-design, and it's now said that the abode is decorated in bright colours, with modern furnishings.

-The family regularly enjoy spending time in the private gardens on the estate, and have often photographed their children, Prince George and Princess Charlotte, playing there for official portraits.
+The family regularly enjoys spending time in the private gardens on the estate and have often photographed their children, Prince George, and Princess Charlotte, playing there for official portraits.

 The outside space also provides a great play area for the family's beloved dog, Lupo, a cocker spaniel they brought into the family home soon after Prince George was born.

 Reportedly, Kate and William also have various members of staff at the home including their much-trusted nanny Maria Teresa Turrion Borrallo.
 The Spanish nanny began working for the family in 2013 and has been with them ever since.
 She's regularly pictured looking after both George and Charlotte, and follows the family from their Anmer Hall home to their Kensington Palace home, whenever they may need her.

 What is the area around Anmer Hall like—how do Kate and William spend their time there?